panii/jarray/README.md

 # jarray
-My javascript arrays vs erlang lists serializing and deserializing utility written in 2013.03
-Because JSON format is not built-in into Erlang, so I wrote this for my personal use.
+My utility for serializing and deserializing JavaScript arrays and Erlang lists, written in March 2013!
+I developed this for my personal needs as Erlang does not have built-in support for JSON format.

 ```javascript
 // javascript